Wine, enjoyed in moderation, is a healthy food which enriches life.

 The above itinerary is as planned.
 However we reserve the right to make adjustments depending upon weather, and other constraints, to substitute visits to alternative wineries and to arrange accommodation at hotels of similar standard in the towns mentioned.

-The all-inclusive tour price includes all ground transportation in New Zealand, all hotel accommodation, all breakfasts (continental) and 15 meals (most with wines selected by Steve Thurlow) but does not include the cost of any visas that may be required nor any air transportation.
+The all-inclusive tour price includes all ground transportation in New Zealand, all hotel accommodation, breakfasts (continental) and 15 meals (most with wines selected by Steve Thurlow) but does not include the cost of any visas that may be required nor any air transportation.

-The price also includes the ferry to Waiheke Island.
 The price is for double occupancy in twin and double rooms.
 Single supplement price on request.

 This price is correct at present but could change as a result of major currency variations, taxation changes or other circumstances beyond our control.
 It is unlikely for there to be an increase and you are guaranteed that, if necessary, it would be less than 7%.